opsmason/novaxwing/content/resources.md

 draft: false
 ---

 There are many resources around the Internet for X-Wing.
 This page is an attempt to catalog them.
-If you have any recommendations, please e-mail <info@novaxwing.com>
+If you have any recommendations, please e-mail <info@novaxwing.com> or create a [GitHub Issue](https://github.com/opsmason/novaxwing/issues).

 ## Official Links
 - [Official X-Wing Documents at Atomic Mass Games](https://www.atomicmassgames.com/xwing-documents)